Dark Winds: Development

 In July 2021, it was announced that AMC had greenlighted Dark Winds for a six-episode order.
 The series is created by Graham Roland, who executive produces with Zahn McClarnon, George R. R. Martin, Robert Redford, Tina Elmo, Vince Gerardis, Vince Calandra, and Chris Eyre.
 Redford previously produced four other adaptations of the Leaphorn & Chee series: The Dark Wind (1991), Skinwalkers (2002), Coyote Waits (2003), and A Thief of Time (2004).
 Calandra served as showrunner, and Eyre directed the pilot.
 The series is produced by AMC Networks and Dark Winds Productions.
 In May 2022, Sanford Bookstaver was announced as an additional director.

 The television adaptation of Dark Winds draws directly from Tony Hillerman’s Leaphorn & Chee novels, with each season built around a specific book or combination of books.
 Season 1 is based on Listening Woman, while season 2 adapts People of Darkness.
 Season 3 blends storylines from both Dance Hall of the Dead and The Sinister Pig, with showrunner John Wirth noting that the writers created a "mash-up" to merge the two narratives into a cohesive season arc.
 Season 4 adapts The Ghostway and explores themes tied to the Navajo concept of ghost sickness.

-In June 2022, AMC renewed the series for a six-episode second season.
-John Wirth replaced Calandra as showrunner for the second season.
-Billy Luther, who wrote for season 1, directed an episode of season 2.
-In September 2023, the series was renewed for a third season, which consists of eight episodes and premiered on March 9, 2025.
-In February 2025, ahead of the third-season premiere, the series was renewed for a fourth season which consists of eight episodes.
+In June 2022, AMC renewed the series for a six-episode second season with John Wirth replacing Calandra as showrunner.
+In September 2023, the series was renewed for an eight-episode third season.
+In February 2025, ahead of the third-season premiere, the series was renewed for an eight-episode fourth season.
+In February 2026, ahead of the fourth-season premiere, the series was renewed for an eight-episode fifth season.